-In September 2013, the City of Seattle adopted the Urban Forest Stewardship Plan, an update to the 2007 Management Plan.
+In September 2013, the City of Seattle adopted the Urban Forest Stewardship Plan.

 The Urban Forest Stewardship Plan establishes four goals for Seattle's urban forest: